 Prepare the Vanilla Buttercream Frosting

 1. Prepare the vanilla buttercream frosting per your recipe instructions.
-If you purchased store-bought frosting, scoop it out of the container into a bowl.
+If you purchased store bought frosting, scoop it out of the container and into a bowl.

 2. Color the frosting yellow using the yellow food coloring; set aside.